tilt-dev/company/product-development/README.md

 ### Incrementally Solving Business Problems
 When a Tilt engineer is free, they should pick a high priority epic to work on.
 They may consider finding another engineer to work as a two-person team.

 The epic may have a fairly broad initial business problem.
 The team should carve out and define a smaller problem, and spec out a solution that can be accomplished within 2 weeks.
-The epic description should be updated with the smaller scope, and the team should create additional epics to capture the future work.
+The epic description should be updated with the smaller scope and success criteria, and the team should create additional epics to capture the future work.

 The purpose of a single epic is **not** to completely solve a business problem.
-Rather, completing an epic should make incremental progress at addressing a single problem, adding incremental user value as a result.
+Rather, completing an epic should likely achieve incremental progress at addressing a single problem, adding incremental user value as a result.
+In some cases, any realized user value may only appear in future epics.

 After the epic is completed, the team is disbanded, and individuals should find the next epic to work on, with the next team.
 Engineers should self-organize and coordinate timelines when picking epics.
 Engineers should avoid working on multiple epics concurrently.